bert2/nfa-string-matching/README.md

 Commit 91ed910 introduced another refactoring that also fixed a major bug.
 Due to this bug incorrect automata were generated that allowed for illegal shortcuts during execution and resulted in false runtimes.

+A tail-recursive version of `expandEpsilons` was implemented in commit b4023bd and yielded minor performance improvements.
+However, making `step` tail-recursive as well and generalizing the concept of tail-recursivying a doubly recursive function (535b1f7) actually decreased performance a little bit.
+Hence the change was reverted.

 ### Reproducing the Performance Results

 Each test run of the implementation was executed and recorded the following way: